 NFC (Near Field Communication)

-NFC labels are labels rooted in RFID technology and can communicate with devices, including smartphones, that are within 1.6 inches.
+NFC labels share commonalities with RFID technology.
+They communicate with devices, including smartphones, that are within 1.6 inches.
+This communication directs customers to web pages.
+It also adds value to the product.
 Download the free app, Easy NFC Writer to simply and effectively program NFC labels.

-NFC labels are more commonly used with smart packaging techniques.
-The interaction between the label and the smartphone allows customers to connect easily to the brand’s social media pages, website or app.
-When a product works in conjunction with an app, or video tutorial, this technology makes it easy for customers to access it.
+NFC labels work with smart packaging techniques.
+This creates an interaction between the label and the smartphone.
+So, customers connect easily to the brand’s social media pages, website or app.
+When a product works in conjunction with technology it makes it easy for customers to access it.
+This also builds the relationship between the customer and the brand.
+Instead of the purchase ending in-store, it continues to grow at home.

 UHF (Ultra High Frequency)